Enjoy a relaxing stay in historic Malta at the beautiful Salini Resort in St Paul's. Find out more here

 She is well known to have very fond memories of her time as a naval officer’s wife on the island; Prince Philip served here with the Royal Navy between 1949 and 1951, and they spent several periods here as a young married couple before the then Princess Elizabeth inherited the throne in 1952.

 Of course, she then became Queen of Malta until Malta’s independence in 1964.

-A half-century later, the royal connection has been further strengthened by Prince William’s visit to the island in September as part of Malta’s celebration of fifty years of independence.
+A half-century later, the royal connection was further strengthened by Prince William’s visit to the island in 2014 as part of Malta’s celebration of fifty years of independence.